Storm Monday morning brings nearly 3 inches of rain to Lawrence; strong winds down many trees in the city

 A tree fell into the Homeless Resource Center at 10th and Kentucky streets on April 27, 2026.

-The heavy rain combined with strong winds also brought down trees near downtown Lawrence, including a tree that fell on top of the Homeless Resource Center, 944 Kentucky St., and another oak that blocked traffic on the 1300 block of Kentucky Street.
+The heavy rain combined with strong winds also brought down trees near downtown Lawrence, including a tree that fell on top of the Homeless Resource Center, 944 Kentucky St., and an oak that blocked traffic on the 1300 block of Kentucky Street.

 photo by: U.S. Drought Monitor